Disputing a Speeding Infringement

 Are there any risks in disputing the infringement?

-There are certainly risks associated with challenging a speeding infringement.
+There are certain risks associated with challenging a speeding infringement.

 If you are unsuccessful there is a chance that, in addition to paying your original infringement, you will be required to pay;